Super Bowl ads look toward the future — and the past – KION546

 AP Business Writer

 NEW YORK (AP) — Super Bowl advertisers this year want Americans to forget about pandemic woes and focus on the future: of electric vehicles, mind reading Alexas, robots and cryptocurrency.
-And also to harken back to the nostalgic past: of ’90s movies like “Austin Powers” and “The Cable Guy.”
+And also to harken back to the nostalgic past with nods to ’90s movies like “Austin Powers” and “The Cable Guy.”
 The ads aim to deliver a dose of escapism with light humor and star-studded entertainment as America remains mired in the pandemic and high inflation.
-The Los Angeles Rams are taking on the Cincinnati Bengals during Super Bowl 56 on Sunday.
+The Los Angeles Rams are taking on the Cincinnati Bengals in Super Bowl 56 on Sunday.
 But for many, the big show of the night will be the commercials.